saamdaniik-stack/overthewire-bandit-writeups/README.md

 # OverTheWire Bandit – Writeups
 ## Level 0 and Level 0 → Level 1
 ### Level Goal
-The goal of this level is for you to log into the game using SSH.
-The host to which you need to connect is bandit.labs.overthewire.org, on port 2220.
-The username is bandit0 and the password is bandit0.
-Once logged in, go to the Level 1 page to find out how to beat Level 1.
+The objective of this level is to access the NATAS game through a web browser and locate the password for the next level.
+The login credentials for this level are provided, and the password for natas1 is hidden within the webpage itself.

 #### Solution:
 First, open the following URL in a web browser: